wavila/mp3inCar/README.md

 # and so on
 ```

 The bash script runs through the command line `$ mp3Get.sh mp3Links dirToSave`; whereas 'mp3Links' refers to plain text file and the 'dirToSave' the directory whose the songs will be saved.
-I made to me, but may be useful for someone else.
+It was useful to me, but may be for someone else too.

 ## Requirements
 1. [youtube-dl](https://github.com/ytdl-org/youtube-dl/)